pramodnagare/Applied-Learning/100 Pages ML Book by Andriy Burkov Download/README.md

-## Project: Download and Merge pdf files from dropbox urls
+**Aim**: Scrape, Download and Merge files from dropbox to build a ML book

-### Tags:

-Data crawling, multithreading, pdf
+***Tags: Data crawling, multithreading, pdf, python**

-### Description:
+**Description:**

 This Project is to scrap, download and merge 100 pages Machine Learning book by Andriy Burkov

-For More details:
+For More details of the book:
-1. Download and read book after running the code.
+1. Run the codd and get the book
-2. Code used while explaining is available at Andriy Burkov GitHub Link: https://github.com/aburkov/theMLbook
+2. Python code used in book is available at Andriy Burkov GitHub Link: https://github.com/aburkov/theMLbook

-### Contact me:
+**Contact me:**

 Pramod Nagare